Zepbound vials: Dosage, costs, and administration

 Zepbound vials have the same active ingredient, tirzepatide, as Zepbound pre-filled pens.
 Both are FDA-approved for chronic weight management in adults who are obese or overweight with at least one other weight-related condition (such as high blood pressure, high cholesterol, type 2 diabetes) and moderate-to-severe obstructive sleep apnea (OSA) in adults with obesity.

 Like the pens, the vials are made by Eli Lilly and are used once a week.
-They come in four strengths (2.5 mg, 5 mg.
-7.5 mg and 10 mg) and each vial contains a single dose.
+They come in six strengths like Zepbound Pens (2.5 mg, 5 mg.
+7.5 mg, 10 mg, 12.5 mg and 15 mg) and each vial contains a single dose.
 LillyDirect provides four vials for the month.
-You need a separate syringe and needle to draw the medication from the vial and administrate the medication.
+You need a separate syringe and needle to draw the medication from the vial and administer the medication.

 Zepbound vials 2.5 mg and 5 mg were introduced in late August 2024 to help increase the availability of the medication.
 According to Eli Lilly, they cost “less than half the price” of the Zepbound autoinjector pens.
 The 7.5 mg and 10 mg doses were launched in February 2024.